 Notes about pro forma documents:

-- Red text denotes choice and blue text denotes instruction or guidance.
-The coloured text should be deleted before presenting the capital bylaw for Board approval.
+- Red text denotes choice and should be deleted before presenting the capital bylaw for Board approval.

 - Remove the words “CORPORATE SEAL” prior to affixing the Board seal